kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-mc-inference-gateways/README.md

 **Pros**:

-- Reuses existing MCS infrastructure.
+* Reuses existing MCS infrastructure.
-- Likely relatively simple to implement.
+* Likely relatively simple to implement.

 **Cons**:

-- Referencing InferencePools in other clusters requires you to create an InferencePool locally.
+* Referencing InferencePools in other clusters requires you to create an InferencePool locally.
-- Significantly more complex configuration (more YAML at least).
+* Significantly more complex configuration (more YAML at least).
-- "FailOpen" mode becomes ~impossible if implementations don't actually have some model server endpoints to fall back to.
+* "FailOpen" mode becomes ~impossible if implementations don't actually have some model server endpoints to fall back to.
-- In this model, you don’t actually choose to export an InferencePool, you export the Endpoint Picker, that could lead to significant confusion.
+* In this model, you don’t actually choose to export an InferencePool, you export the Endpoint Picker, that could lead to significant confusion.
+* InferencePool is meant to be a replacement for a Service so it may seem counterintuitive for a user to create a Service to achieve multi-cluster inference.

 ## Alternative 2: New MCS API